-Problem: Design a new research method for evaluating a medical device for how it helps the "front line workers" (e.g., nurses), and then test it in a high-fidelity patient simulation setting so that nurses can determine what works and what does not work for them. patients at the same time, all in different rooms.
+McFarlane recommends that such an R&D effort should seek to "walk in a nurse's shoes" and understand that nurses are typically assigned to two or more patients at the same time, all in different rooms.
 As a nurse's job requires frequent movement throughout a hospital wing, they are often blind to recent changes in their patients' status.
 This situation too frequently results in missed opportunities to provide needed patient care, despite the presence of medical device alarm systems.
-According to Dr. McFarlane, "current alarm generation functions do not align with the multitasking needed to triage attention across multiple patients.
+According to McFarlane, "current alarm generation functions do not align with the multitasking needed to triage attention across multiple patients.
 Instead, each alarm feature considers only local conditions on separate sensors on separate instruments for separate patients.
 The result is an overwhelming rate of alarm signals from multiple devices associated with multiple patients that do not carry the context of information needed for nurses to understand the signals relative to their responsibility to triage their efforts."
 He argues that an R&D effort must recognize the limitations of the nurses' current work environment and seek to establish new mechanisms that address nurses' needs given the mobility of their practice.

-Advising Health Care Device Manufacturers
+Advising Healthcare Device Manufacturers

-One of the primary challenges in relation to medical devices and alarm management, according to Dr. McFarlane, is that devices are built by a multitude of vendors.
+One of the primary challenges in relation to medical devices and alarm management, according to McFarlane, is that devices are built by a multitude of vendors.
 The alarms all sound similar even though the purpose of the alarms are all different, and perhaps most significant, the medical devices made by different manufacturers cannot talk to each other.

 "As an engineer, I've learned that there can be a fatal error in how a machine is constructed.
 That error is due to false assumptions about how a machine will be used."
-In Dr. McFarlane's observations, medical devices are too often being designed as if the nurse is always standing at the bedside and can review the patient as soon as a device issues an alarm or visual signal.
+In McFarlane's observations, medical devices are too often being designed as if the nurse is always standing at the bedside and can review the patient as soon as a device issues an alarm or visual signal.
 In his opinion, this is simply a false premise.
-"A good non-military example of a "system" is the automobile," according to Dr. McFarlane.
-"Car-makers do not make most of the various different car components; they instead do the integration work of bringing together technologies made by many vendors.
+"A good nonmilitary example of a "system" is the automobile," according to McFarlane.
+"Car makers do not make most of the various different car components; they instead do the integration work of bringing together technologies made by many vendors.
 Similarly, each hospital buys their technical components directly from many different primary manufacturers and then does their own custom integration.
 Because no single hospital has the market power to motivate the many vendors to conform to standard interfaces, each hospital is faced with a very difficult integration effort.
 Talented engineers bring all the pieces together, but the result is not a well-designed "system" and does not directly support the high-level workflow needs of the nurses and other end-users."